 The tables below highlight key areas to integrate and improve services, these will be reviewed annually.
-The areas of work are linked to the priorities established through the Health and Care Development Programme and other areas of work which are important.
+The areas of work are linked to the priorities established through the Health and Care Development Programme and other areas of work which are significant to integrating and improving services.

-Wellbeing Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models [Priority1] Undertake a local review of community development, working closely with Third Sector provision to assess and develop opportunities to increase wellbeing.
+Wellbeing Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models [Priority1] Undertake a review of community development, working closely with Third Sector provision to assess and develop opportunities to increase wellbeing.
+Formally evaluate the community connectors programme and develop upscaling options for approval by the RPB.
 Align with Information, Advice and Assistance through Infoengine and DEWIS.
-Support priority areas- projects for children, young people and families, dementia friendly communities, volunteering, role of community connectors.
-All Themes Cross cutting Y1 - Y2 > > [Priority1] Develop Day Time Activities for Older People in line with the new model of care linking with the community development work to ensure we have a co-ordinated and accessible range of services for older people, including those with dementia, and their carers.
-Older people with complex needs and long term conditions Age Well Y1 - Y2 √ [Priority1] Create an Integrated Youth Support and Skills Service for young people to ensure that they are able to fulfil their potential, make good life choices, maintain healthy relationships, enter further training or employment and successfully.
-Integrated Family Support Services Children with complex needs Start Well Y1 √ √ [Priority2] Implement Everybody's Business Model for Carers so that carers have a good sense of well-being and are able to fulfil the caring responsibilities they chose to undertake: More carers are identified and their needs assessed.
-Access to short breaks for carers.
-Carers and Young Carers Start Well Age Well Y1 - Y4 > √ √
+Support priority areas: projects for children, young people and families, dementia friendly communities and volunteering.
+All Themes Cross Cutting Y1 - Y2 ✓ ✓ [Priority1] Develop Day Time Activities for Older People in line with the new model of care linking with the community development work to ensure we have a co-ordinated and accessible range of services for older people, including those with dementia, and their carers.
+TOURNIAN NAME AND IONG Age Well Y1 - Y2 ✓ [Priority1] Create an Integrated Youth Support and Skills Service for young people to ensure that they are able to fulfil their potential, make good life choices, maintain healthy relationships, enter further training or employment and successfully.
+Integrated Family Support Services and Children with complex needs Start Well Y1 ✓ ✓